nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   python ./gds_simulator.py

 and follow the prompts.
-This APK figures as SciCamImage in the list.
+This APK figures as SciCamImage2 in the list.
 Starting it (press on 'b') will turn on publishing the science camera images.
 Yet, no pictures will be taken.